 Amazon Seller Central (3rd Party)

 Whereas being a vendor means Amazon buys your inventory and sells your product, the Amazon Seller Marketplace is an open platform.
 Rather than a set contract, professional sellers are required to have a monthly subscription for selling privileges and only pay Amazon order related fees per transaction.
-One of the biggest upsides of the Marketplace is that sellers can curate and dictate their product selection directly to customers.
+One of the biggest upsides of Amazon Seller Central is that sellers can curate and dictate their product selection directly to customers.
 For a brand owner, the key benefit to functioning as a seller is the ability to have more control over the customer experience including brand identity and more importantly pricing.
 Because the marketplace is open to all sellers, one should be cautious and remember that there are opportunities where resellers can pose a risk if not well monitored and managed.

 Because Amazon recognizes the important of the Marketplace, a suite of programs and services have been specifically created to support sellers.
 Fulfillment by Amazon (FBA) offers sellers the opportunity to store their products in Amazon’s fulfillment centers.
 This means product in FBA would be Prime eligible to receive 2-day Free Delivery to customers and Amazon would also handle order returns and customer service.
 Not only can sellers create promotions and deals on their products, sellers can use onsite marketing like Sponsored Products and Headline Search ads to drive onsite traffic resulting in increased sales.
 All of this is to say that being a Marketplace Seller is very much a “hands on the wheel” approach.